Russo-Turkish War (1877–1878): Intervention by the Great Powers

 Europe after the Congress of Berlin in 1878 and the territorial and political rearrangement of the Balkan Peninsula.

 Under pressure from the British, Russia accepted the truce offered by the Ottoman Empire on 31 January 1878, but continued to move towards Constantinople.

 The British sent a fleet of battleships to intimidate Russia from entering the city, and Russian forces stopped at San Stefano.
 Eventually Russia entered into a settlement under the Treaty of San Stefano on 3 March, by which the Ottoman Empire would recognize the independence of Romania, Serbia, and Montenegro, and the autonomy of Bulgaria.

-Alarmed by the extension of Russian power into the Balkans, the Great Powers later forced modifications of the treaty in the Congress of Berlin.
-The main change here was that Bulgaria would be split, according to earlier agreements among the Great Powers that precluded the creation of a large new Slavic state: the northern and eastern parts to become principalities as before (Bulgaria and Eastern Rumelia), though with different governors; and the Macedonian region, originally part of Bulgaria under San Stefano, would return to direct Ottoman administration.
+Alarmed by the extension of Russian power into the Balkans through its new proxy Bulgaria, and its close proximity to the straits of Bosporus and the Dardanelles after the preliminary Treaty of San Stefano, the Great Powers later forced modifications of the treaty in the Congress of Berlin.
+The main change here was that Bulgaria would be split according to earlier agreements among the Great Powers that precluded the creation of a large new Slavic state: the northern part to become a principality (Bulgaria) and the southern - an autonomous province (Eastern Rumelia), though with different governing bodies; and the Macedonian region, originally part of Bulgaria under San Stefano, would return to direct Ottoman administration.

 The 1879 Treaty of Constantinople was a further continuation of negotiations between Russia and the Ottoman Empire.
 While reaffirming provisions of the Treaty of San Stefano which had not been modified by the Treaty of Berlin, it set compensation terms owed by Ottoman Empire to Russia for losses sustained during the war.
 It contained terms to release prisoners of war and to grant amnesty to Ottoman subjects, as well as providing terms for the inhabitants nationality after the annexations.
 Article VII allowed subjects to opt within six months of the signing of the treaty to retain Ottoman subjecthood or become Russian subjects.

 A surprising consequence came in Hungary (part of the Austro-Hungarian Empire).
 Despite memories of the terrible defeat at Mohács in 1526, elite Hungarian attitudes were becoming strongly anti-Russian.
 This led to active support for the Turks in the media, but only in a peaceful way, since the foreign policy of the Austro-Hungarian monarchy remained neutral.